puppetlabs/puppet-docs/source/pe/2.5/install_upgrading.markdown

 #### User Name and Password

-The console, which replaces Puppet Dashboard, now requires a user name and a password for web access.
+The console now requires a user name and a password for web access.
 The upgrader will ask you to choose this name and password.

 Final Steps: From an Earlier PE 2.0 Release